-Asset finance is used by a multitude of organisations to obtain business equipment that is vital for their development.
+Business asset finance is used by a multitude of organisations to obtain business equipment that is vital for their development.
 It offers the ideal solution for businesses where new equipment is needed but is unaffordable when bought outright, due to cash flow restrictions.
-Business leasing can give you access to vital equipment without having to pay a large amount upfront.
+Business asset finance such as leasing can give you access to vital equipment without having to pay a large amount upfront.
 Instead, you can pay in smaller instalments for the use of the equipment.
 But let’s take a step back for a moment.

-What are the first steps to accessing an asset finance agreement for your business?
+What are the first steps to accessing a business asset finance agreement for your company?

 Vital equipment for your business requires funding, and the first step to accessing funding is getting sign off from the Board.
 To ensure sign-off, you’ll need to build a solid business case that covers all the information necessary to present to management.

-Here’s how to put together a your business case for asset finance:
+Here’s how to put together a your business case for business asset finance:

 1. Grab the attention of your audience

 Whether they’re management or external investors, they’ll need to know the key points of your business case, including a clear understanding of what equipment is required for business development, forecasting, and a comprehensive understanding of how asset based-finance could support business growth.
 An executive summary of what to expect within your proposal will help to keep your audience engaged.

 2. Forecast cash flow

 Demonstrate that you understand the business’s current cash flow situation and how it could be affected if business equipment is bought outright.
 Use your cash flow forecasting to show the board how asset-based financing could ease the strain, significantly reducing capital expenditure and leaving the business in a much healthier position while still being able to access the equipment required.